thma/PolysemyCleanArchitecture/README.md

 The resulting `Natural` value is lifted into the `Sem r` monad, thus matching the signature of the return type `Sem r Natural`.

 In the next diagram I'm depicting the layers Use Cases and Domain.
 The arrow from Use Cases to Domain represents the dependency
-rule: use case code may only reference domain logic but nothing from outer layers.
+rule: use case code may only reference domain logic but the domain logic may not reference anything from the use case layer.

 On the left side of the diagram we see the use case controllers (aka *use case interactors*) like `availableSeats` that coordinate all activities and resources to fulfill a specific use case.